soasme/runflow/docs/extend-runflow.md

 ```

 After `runflow_vanilla_example` gets installed, Runflow is able to automatically
-pick it up and recognize `vanilla_run` as a valid task type.
+pick it up and recognizes `vanilla_run` as a valid task type.

 Hooray!! 🎉